The Tapping Evidence Base

 Potency of emotional freedom technique on post partum blues and parenting stress among post caesarean section mothers in selected hospitals at Erode-Partially randomized patient preference study

 In plain English.
-150 mothers recovering from C-sections chose (rather than being randomly assigned to) either EFT sessions or standard care, and the EFT group showed a bigger drop in postpartum blues and parenting stress.
-Because participants picked their own group rather than being randomized, other factors (like motivation) could partly explain the difference.
+150 mothers recovering from C-sections took part in a partially-randomized patient-preference study (some allocated by preference, some randomized) comparing EFT with standard care; the EFT group showed a bigger drop in postpartum blues and parenting stress.
+Because assignment was partly by preference, other factors like motivation could partly explain the difference.

 What they found